Bamii/bend/notes.md

     x - shareable server config
     - should (transpile) down to javascript. (will use expressjs as a server, zod for validations, )

-- trying to figure out the grammar of the dsl. check [grammar](./grammar)
+i'm trying to figure out the grammar of the dsl. check [grammar](./grammar)

 ## 25th april 2024
 - i intend on learning about parsing and lexing a dsl, and i should be ready to complete the grammar by tomorrow (26th april 2024)